kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 ### 💻 Archive Page

-Similar to the tag list page, [this page](/blog/archive/) displays all the posts ever in this site.
+Similar to the tag list page, [this page](/blog/archive/) displays all the posts ever on this site.
 Really it's just a flattened version of the landing page, so it is created in basically the same manner, but only displaying the date and title of each post.

 ### 💻 Pagination